stakater-archive/StakaterCloudDocs-Archived/content/sre/applications/cloud-native-app.md

 - Docker composition (docker-compose.yml) can bring up the environment for automated testing
 - Cut releases on merge to master (preferred, not required); use semver

+Stakater App Agility Platform includes managed Tekton and ArgoCD to support all sorts of CI&CD workflows.

 ## 5. Configuration, credentials, and code

 ### What?